ArtifactDB/uzuki2/README.md

   Missing values are represented by `null`.
   IEEE special values can be represented by strings, i.e., `NaN`, `Inf`, `-Inf`.
 - `"integer"`: values should be JSON numbers that can be represented by a 32-bit signed integer.
-  Missing values may be represented by `null` or the special value -2147483648.
+  Missing values may be represented by `null`.
 - `"boolean"`: values should be JSON booleans or `null` (for missing values).
 - `string`: values should be JSON strings.
   `null` is also allowed and represents a missing value.